stephyi/NLP_Coursera/README.md

 # NLP_Coursera

-COntains some notebooks to the DeepLearning.ai Natural Language Processing Specialization Course.
+Contains some notebooks to the DeepLearning.ai Natural Language Processing Specialization Course.